justnonamenoname/lifeticle/readme.md

 It can be assumed that in the case of negative qualia, the stronger the pain, the stronger the influence on random quantum processes.
 Determining whether free will exists at the level of the lifeticle is only possible by studying reverse influence.
+The transmission of information about the visual image indicates that reverse influence at least operates at the moment of qualia and collapse itself.
 Physicists may begin to hypothesize about which quantum phenomenon this reverse influence could be.

 **Search for qualia**

 Qualia are not found in the transmission of signals in the brain and cannot be located within them.
 Only a specific subset of information processed by the brain gives rise to qualia, which implies that the difference responsible for qualia can be identified independently of the mechanism by which they are generated.
+An example of data that does not yield qualia is the information processed by the visual system, including the image before the blind spot was filled in.
+It is possible to determine which physical processes qualia are associated with.
 That qualia are fundamental and the reverse influence is connected with random quantum processes means that information for qualia requires a transition to the quantum level.
 The chain [signals - qualia] leads to two possibilities:
 1) Qualia cannot be detected, and then the signals appear as leading nowhere without effect